 We’ve always been proud of our readability analysis.
 It has not only helped us in writing readable text for the web, but also thousands of other users running Yoast SEO.
-Today, we’re introducing the latest addition to our readability analysis in Yoast SEO Premium: the word complexity assessment.
+In 2022, we introduced another addition to our readability analysis in Yoast SEO Premium: the word complexity assessment.
 Let’s explore what it is and how to use it to your advantage!

 As you can imagine from the naming, the word complexity assessment checks your text and highlights words that are complex according to our definition.
 It also tells you the percentage of words in your text that are complex.
 The more uncommon and complicated words you use, the harder it might be for your visitors to fully grasp your message.
 Thanks to the feedback in Yoast SEO, you can easily identify these complex words and change them accordingly.